 For anyone who’s a Game of Thrones fan, you’ll be pleased to learn that a good portion of season one filming locations were shot it Malta.
 If you want to visit all the Game of Thrones Malta locations, you can do it pretty easily given to small size of the island.
 Three amazing locations in particular that you might want to visit are San Anton Palace, Mdina and the Azure Window.
 The Azure Window was a natural limestone, 28-meter-tall arch that was used for the epic Drogo and Daenerys marriage scene.
 Sadly, in March 2017 the Azure Window collapsed due to extreme weather and was lost to the sea forever.
 It’s a reminder that what is here today may be gone tomorrow……and Malta truly is a beautiful island to visit whether you’re a Game of Thrones fan or not.

-There’s no better time to visit Valletta than in 2018 since Malta’s capital is designated the European City of Culture.
+Malta’s capital city was designated the European City of Culture in 2018.
 Explore the Lascaris War Rooms to understand more about Malta’s role in World War II.
 Pass by the St John’s Co-Cathedral built by the Knights of Malta in 1573 and marvel at the gorgeous Old Palace Armoury.
 Be sure to stop into Caffe Cordina and try a famous traditional honey ring.
 Take the Valletta Coastal Walk around the city walls and then the Sliema ferry across the Marsamxett Harbour for a view of the Game of Thrones filming location, Manoel Island and a different perspective on the city.
 Wrap up your visit with a Cisk beer or a good Maltese wine in the small but beautiful capital city of Valletta.